byunw/byunw.github.io/multivariable-calculus.md

 ## What is partial derivative?

-We have a function with one variable:
+We have a function:

 $$
 f(x) = x^2
 $$

-The graph of the function with one variable is the following:
+The graph of the function is the following:

 <p align="center">
   <img src="../images/Screen Shot 2026-05-27 at 9.28.47 AM.png" width="400">